 Federal Reserve releases data on bailout installment loans

 The Federal Reserve has opened up the books on which companies received installment loans in the bailouts.
-There weren’t too many huge surprises, but the amount of instant cash wired out was staggering.
+There weren’t too many huge surprises, but the amount of fast cash wired out was staggering.
 The Fed lent more than $3 trillion in total.

 Huge installment loans from the Federal Reserve